 Yes, there are power outages in Guatemala.
 When I lived in Antigua for a month, the power would go out about once a week.
 Sometimes for a few minutes, but other times for a few hours.

-The other thing you might need to worry about is the water being turned off for extended periods of time.
+The other thing you might need to worry about is the water being turned off for extended periods.
 Once in Antigua, the water was off from the afternoon to the next morning.

 Clothes and Packing for Guatemala